 Best Gardens in Mississauga

 While so many of the best gardens in Toronto are found right in the city itself, the pretty landscapes extend into Mississauga and beyond.
+When you’re planning your Mississauga itinerary, be sure to include at least one of these gardens.
 There are notably beautiful sculpted gardens and flowerbeds throughout Mississauga, from Lake Ontario to the city center.

 Brueckner Rhododendron Gardens